 Thankfully, Wagyu Lounge just around the corner was a hit the next day.
 Quiet atmosphere, tasty food, quick service and a freshly-made latte.
 Ahhh.
 I would definitely come back here for dinner (or breakfast) when we return to Hong Kong.

-Of course I got eggs benedict!
+Of course I got eggs benedict (my fave)!